Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 “You start with denial, anger and depression.
 But once you get to acceptance, then you’re like OK this is what it is.
 And this is the plan to get better.
 And you move forward.
 Every athlete who’s ever been hurt kind of goes through that.”

-The same might be said for the Storm, a severely wounded WNBA defending champion that starts the season 12:30 p.m.
-Saturday at the Angels of the Winds Arena in Everett against its rival the Phoenix Mercury without its top two players — reigning MVP Breanna Stewart and Bird, a perennial All-Star.
+The same might be said for the Storm, a severely wounded WNBA defending champion that starts the season at 12:30 p.m.
+Saturday at the Angel of the Winds Arena in Everett against its rival the Phoenix Mercury without its top two players — reigning MVP Breanna Stewart and Bird, a perennial All-Star.

 Stewart will miss the 2019 season due to an Achilles injury while Bird needs surgery to repair her left knee and is out indefinitely.